2005 World Series: Game 1

 Playing in their first World Series home game since 1959, the White Sox took an early lead with a home run from Jermaine Dye in the first inning.
 After Mike Lamb's home run tied the game in the second, the Sox scored two more in the second when Juan Uribe doubled in A. J. Pierzynski after Carl Everett had already scored on a groundout earlier in the inning.
 The Astros responded in the next inning when Lance Berkman hit a double, driving in Adam Everett and Craig Biggio.
 In the White Sox half of the fourth, Joe Crede hit what turned out to be the game-winning home run.
 In the bottom of the eighth, Scott Podsednik hit a triple with Pierzynski on second off of Russ Springer for an insurance run.
 Roger Clemens recorded his shortest World Series start, leaving after the second inning with 53 pitches, including 35 for strikes, due to a sore hamstring that he had previously injured (which had caused him to also miss his last regular season start) as the loss went to Wandy Rodríguez.
 José Contreras pitched seven innings, allowing three runs on six hits for the win.
 Before exiting, Contreras allowed a leadoff double by Willie Taveras with no outs.
 Neal Cotts entered the game in the top of the eighth inning.
 It marked the first time in five games that the White Sox had gone to their bullpen.
 Cotts pitched 2/3 innings before Bobby Jenks was called upon by manager Ozzie Guillén to relieve him.
 Guillen signaled for the large pitcher by holding his arms out wide and then up high.
 In the postgame conference, the Sox manager joked that he wanted to be clear he was asking for "The Big Boy."
 Jenks returned in the ninth to earn the save, giving the White Sox a 1–0 lead in the series.
+In 2025, the game also became noted for the attendance of Robert Francis Prevost, a White Sox fan, South Side native, and the future Pope Leo XIV, who was a prior for the Order of Saint Augustine at the time and briefly appeared in a crowd shot during Fox's broadcast in the top of the 9th inning.